CornerstonePres/cornerstone-pres/_groups/sunday-morning-small-group.md

 ---
 title: Sunday Morning Small Group
 ---
-**COVID-19 RESPONSE:** You may contact Pastor Jen for more information at pastor@cornerstonepres.net or the church administrator at admin@cornerstonepres.net for link information.

 **Every Sunday**\
 **9:00 AM**, Before Service @ Cornerstone

 **This Week's Topic:** We will continue with the series called Follow Me that takes us through the practical Christian living as demonstrated in Jesus' Life.
+Our topic this week is HOPE.

 **CONTACT: Cornerstone Presbyterian Church**\
 [(360) 754-7749](tel:360-754-7749)\